openfab-lab/passeportMaker/readme.md

 - material for cover. *I use polypropylène 0.8mm (PP)
 - Paper A4 to print pages.
 Any gr/m² could do. *I use simple 80gr/m²
 - scissors, cutter or even better a trimmer. [*I use this](http://www2.fiskars.com/Products/Crafting-and-Sewing/Paper-Trimmers/SureCut-Deluxe-Craft-Paper-Trimmer-12)
+- And a hole punch.

+## Step 1
+LasetCut the cover in the material of your choice
+Template SVG is Cover-laserCut-PP.svg

+## Step 2
+- Open template PageSet1.pdf and fill in your name, photo and shit.
+- Print it on A4 without scaling....
+- Print PageSetCredit.svg, still without scaling....
+- and also a couple of times PageSetFocusList.svg and PageSetProtostep1.svg Too

+## Step 3
+- Cut pages to keep 2 pages side by side.
+- Use the punch, place paper to match the cursor and make a hole
+- Finish to cut in pages.

+## Step 4
+- Assemble everythings.

+note: use a bit of Ptfe Thread Sealling Tape to avoid loose screw.